What planning options are there with Loan Trusts?

 • If the trust was set up on an absolute basis any chargeable event gain will be assessed on the beneficiary.

-• If the trust was set up on a discretionary basis then gains arising in a tax year after the settlor’s death will be assessed on the trustees at the trustee rate of tax i.e. 45% (20% for the £1,000 standard rate band).
+• If the trust was set up on a discretionary basis then gains arising in a tax year after the settlor’s death will be assessed on the trustees at the trustee rate of tax i.e. 45%.
 Gains arising in the tax year of a UK settlor’s death will be taxed on the settlor.

 Importantly an assignment for “money or money’s worth” is a chargeable event so it’s not possible to avoid the trustee rate of tax on repayment of the loan by assigning segments in satisfaction.
 The trustee rate of tax can cause complications so in some cases it may be simpler and more tax efficient to have the loan waived on death of the settlor.